nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 I need to revisit the localized page titles.
 I need to look at banner localizations again.
 I'd like to revise the current html to be a bit better structured.
-I'd like to add support for captioning the podcasts.
 I need to look at ERAttachments url encoding of file names in the HTML, since it doesn't seem to escape ampersands and that causes pink error boxes in the XHTML.
 Add headings to the error and instruction panels.
 Just revise those anyway, and possibly dump put the errors beside the appropriate form fields instead of just in panels.
-Figure out a new way to capture height, width, and duration of uploaded movie files since QT4J seems to be failing with exceptions instead of just being deprecated now.
-Add a new list repetition that does 'baseball cards' instead of a table.
+Add a new list repetition that does
+'baseball cards' instead of a table.
 Add a 'tree' inspect view that allows for threaded discussions and such.